tytysam/simple-youtube-clone-hooks/README.md

 - Building an app using class-based components rather than functional components
 - Leveraging state and lifecycle methods SANS hooks
 - Dynamic rendering based on state
+- Making calls with Axios
-- General styling with Semantic-UI
+- Styling content using Semantic-UI

 See the live app <a href="https://tcs-simple-youtube-clone.netlify.app/" target="_blank">here</a>.